-Jill Wine-Banks is currently an MSNBC Legal Analyst, appearing regularly on primetime and daytime shows.
-She also appears on PBS, Canadian and Australian networks, Sirius XM, NPR and other radio shows, including Stephanie Miller’s, and podcasts.
-A sought-after speaker, Jill appears before professional, political, women’s and business groups, universities and law schools.
-In addition, Jill has written OpEds for the NBC.com, Chicago Tribune, Politico, and Huffington Post.
-She has also been featured in several documentaries and films, including Academy Award winner Charles Ferguson’s Watergate, or How We Learned to Stop an Out of Control President, Robert Redford’s All The President’s Men Revisited, ABC 20/20, and Michael Moore’s Farenheit 11/8.
+Jill Wine-Banks is the author of a memoir, The Watergate Girl, and an MSNBC Legal Analyst.
+She also appears on PBS, Canadian and Australian television and radio, Sirius XM, NPR and other radio shows and podcasts.
+She co-hosts Intergenerational Politics Podcast.
+A sought-after speaker, Jill appears before professional, political, women’s and business groups, universities, and law schools.
+In addition, Jill has written OpEds for NBC.com, Chicago Tribune, Washington Post, Politico, Just Security, NY Daily News, Newsday and Huffington Post.
+She was featured in several films, including Academy Award winner Charles Ferguson’s Watergate, or How We Learned to Stop an Out of Control President, Robert Redford’s All The President’s Men Revisited, ABC 20/20, and Michael Moore’s Farenheit 11/8.
+She has over 450,000 Twitter followers and more on Facebook, Instagram, and LinkedIn.
+Her memoir, The Watergate Girl, has been well reviewed.

 A national search then led to her appointment as the Executive Vice President and Chief Operating Officer of the American Bar Association, the largest professional association in America.
 She was the first woman in that role, too.
 This experience led to Ms. Wine-Banks’ decision to begin a corporate career at Motorola and later Maytag.
 At Motorola, Jill was responsible for international business development and the creation of cellular operating companies around the globe.
 Her first assignment was in Pakistan.
 Later, she was elected Chairman of the Board of Directors of Motorola’s joint venture company in St. Petersburg, Russia and also worked in Ukraine, China, Singapore, Europe and South America, often interacting with government officials in those countries and in Washington, D.C.
 After seven years at Motorola, Ms. Wine-Banks was recruited to serve as Maytag’s Vice President of Alliance Management, working extensively in Japan and Europe.